4. How to Get Started - InSpec Commands & Docs

 :version?,

-To check whether shell access has been provided to non-admin users, because we want to test attributes of users, you'll use the users
+:writable?]We will also want to write a test to check whether shell access has been provided to non-admin users when we start writing controls in the next section.
+Because we want to test attributes of users, you'll use the (appropriately named) users resource.

 :disabled,